HSUPipeline/Overview/Codemap.md

 # Codemap

-This file is a map of the repositories that are publicly available on the HSUPipeline Github organization.
+This file is a map of the repositories that are publicly available on the HSNPipeline Github organization.

 ## Table of Contents